geonak28/geonak28/README.md

-- 👋 Hi, I’m @geonak28
+- 👋 Hi, I’m yuerka
 - 👀 I’m interested in cybersecurity, digital forensics, and software development.
 - 🌱 I’m currently learning to create AI projects.
 - 💞️ I’m looking to collaborate on creating websites that will give back to my communities.
-- 📫 How to reach me on Linkdin @ http://linkedin.com/in/geonak20
 - 😄 Pronouns: she/her

 <!---